William Tyrrell Investigation #1: The Forest Edge and the Peeling White Tree

 This location feels like a "boundary" zone—a place where the cleared roadside meets the beginning of the dense forest.
 The presence of the large, peeling white/pale tree serves as a sentinel for this specific spot.

-After receiving the initial vision of the tree, I began a psychic navigation to identify the specific species.
+After receiving the initial vision of the tree, I began researching to identify the specific species.
 While it initially appeared similar to a White or Ghost Gum, those didn't feel "right" energetically.

 Widening the search led me to the Flooded Gum (Eucalyptus grandis).
 This species perfectly matches the striking contrast I saw: a towering white trunk with rough, rugged brown bark covering the lower few metres.